Iano-theDev/dev-ops/web_infr_design/README.md

 ### THE AAAA-record
+They are also reffered to as quad-A records.

-The AAAA record is used to map a domain name to the IP address (Version 6) of the computer hosing the domain.
-It is similar t the A-record
+The AAAA record is used to map a domain name to the IP address (Version 6 i.e IPv6) of the computer hosing the domain.
+It is similar t the A-record.

-AAAA record are used to find the IP address of a computer connected
+AAAA record are used to find the IP address of a computer connected to the internet from a name.

+###### some interesting thing's about IPv6:
+An IPv6 address would look something like: [2001:0db8:85a3:0000:0000:8a2e:0370:7334]

+* They were developed after realizing that the world would eventually run out of IPv4 addresses.
+* They are long and are made up of astronomical number of unique addresses.
+* Due to their complexity, there won't be a shortage of supply for a long time.
+* The development of this new address type is what brought forth a new record type to support it hence the AAAA-records(quad-A records).

 # Monitoring